pkgw/website-netlify-experiment/content/howto/use-ssh-connection-sharing.md

 # Setting It Up

 The best part about connection sharing is that it’s super easy to set up.
-Just put the following lines in the file `~/.ssh/config`:
+Just add the following lines in the file `~/.ssh/config`:

 ```
 ControlMaster = auto